Zhang Huan: Family Tree (2000)

 Family Tree consists of nine sequential images of Zhang Huan's face.
 The photographs are taken in a chronological order, from dusk to dawn.
 This performance piece is supposed to be a representation of Zhang's lineage.
 During the work, Zhang would have three calligraphers write a combination of names known to him, personal stories, learned tales and random thoughts.
 The calligraphers worked on his face, adding more and more during the chronological period.
 Eventually, his face was covered by so much calligraphy, it was hard to make out what was actually written.

 Peace (2003)

 Peace is another non-performance art work that Zhang Huan did in order to create a symbolic self-portrait of himself.
 Again, in order to pay respect to his ancestors, Huan had the bell inscribed with names from eight generations of his ancestors.
 The bell itself is Tibetan inspired by small bells used in ritual practices.
 In order to ring the bell, Zhang had a real-life cast made of himself, and hung just a few feet from the bell.
 The cast version of himself is supposed to represent the compassion that is the necessary counterpart for wisdom.
-The actual act of ring the bell is supposed to represent the "artistic struggle with the circumstances of and inheritance from family is both necessarily violent and richly generative."
+The actual act of ringing the bell is supposed to represent the "artistic struggle with the circumstances of and inheritance from family is both necessarily violent and richly generative."